scala/docs.scala-lang/overviews/quasiquotes/expression-details.md

 ## Block

 Blocks are a fundamental primitive to express sequence of actions or bindings. `q"..."` interpolator is an equivalent of a block.
-It allows to express more than one expression seperated by semicolon or a newline:
+It allows to express more than one expression separated by semicolon or a newline:

     scala> val t = q"a; b; c"
     t: universe.Tree =